JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

       with the elements in the Document Object Model (DOM), use Kotlin code to control the rendering of `canvas` or WebGL components, and enjoy access to many more features that modern browsers support.
-    * Write **full, type-safe React applications with Kotlin/JS** using the [`kotlin-wrappers`](https://github.com/JetBrains/kotlin-wrappers) provided by JetBrains, which provide convenient abstractions and deep integrations for several popular JavaScript frameworks, including React. `kotlin-wrappers` also provides support for a select number of adjacent technologies, like
+    * Write **full, type-safe React applications with Kotlin/JS** using the [`kotlin-wrappers`](https://github.com/JetBrains/kotlin-wrappers) provided by JetBrains, which provide convenient abstractions and deep integrations for React and other popular JavaScript frameworks.
-      `react-redux`, `react-router`, and `styled-components`.
+      `kotlin-wrappers` also provides support for a select number of adjacent technologies, like `react-redux`, `react-router`, and `styled-components`.
 Interoperability with the JavaScript ecosystem means that you can also use third-party React components and component libraries.
     * Use the **[Kotlin/JS frameworks](#kotlin-js-frameworks)**, which take full advantage of Kotlin concepts and its expressive power